 Oral & Maxillofacial Surgery

 Periodontal disease is an extremely serious progressive condition which can lead to tooth loss if left untreated.
-Our Garden Oaks dentist recommends deep cleaning for preventive measures.
+Our dentist recommends deep cleaning for preventive measures.
 Periodontal disease occurs when a bacterial infection in the gum pockets causes the bone and gum tissue to recede away from the teeth.
 The quality and quantity of bone and gum tissue is greatly reduced as the gum pockets continue to deepen.
-Fortunately, our houston dentist’s prompt diagnosis combined with effective regenerative procedures can halt the progression of the disease and save the teeth.
+Fortunately, our dentist’s prompt diagnosis combined with effective regenerative procedures can halt the progression of the disease and save the teeth.